Skip to main content

 Baseline method: The assessment formula applied to priority activities.

-Target: Reduce Cognitive Load Score for top 3 priority activities by 25%.
+Target: Reduce Cognitive Load Score for the top 3 priority activities by 25%.

 Measurement frequency: Monthly reassessment.